-If these are the best arguments that Rosen can come up with, I'm not surprised to see judges saying that they're "settled" on the opposite position.
+If these were the best arguments that Rosen could come up with, I'm not surprised to see judges saying that they're "settled" on the opposite position.

-2012.09.22 update: In a public message this year, Rosen admitted that "at least in the Ninth Circuit, a person can indeed abandon his copyrights (counter to what I wrote in my article)".
+In a public message in 2012, Rosen admitted that "at least in the Ninth Circuit, a person can indeed abandon his copyrights (counter to what I wrote in my article)".
 He didn't give any further analysis of his errors, and he didn't state any reason to think that this (quite elementary) legal issue would be decided differently by any other courts.
 He did finally withdraw his recommendation against "public domain" dedications:

 I admit that I have argued for years against the "public domain" as an open source license, but in retrospect, considering the minimal risk to developers and users relying on such software and the evident popularity of that "license", I changed my mind.